-An offbeat black comedy centered around six unassuming elderly tenants being forced out of their home, evicted from their brownstone, victims of gentrification.
+An offbeat black comedy centered around six unassuming elderly tenants being forced out of their homes, evicted from their brownstone, and victims of gentrification.
 Led by the impish Mattie (Trueman)…

-they decide to exact retribution in inventive ways, against the ruthless land developers that want to drive them out and tear down the building.
-The cast are a curious gang of aged assassins who take down the people (Linda March as the unsympathetic Miss Pollock , Kenneth Tobey and Douglas Fowley) who are trying to wreak havoc on their quiet lives!
+They decide to exact retribution in inventive ways, against the ruthless land developers that want to drive them out and tear down the building.
+The cast is a curious gang of aged assassins who take down the people (Linda March as the unsympathetic Miss Pollock, Kenneth Tobey, and Douglas Fowley) who are trying to wreak havoc on their quiet lives!

 Paula Trueman was nearly blind when she acted in this movie.
-Because of her poor eyesight, the car had to be towed in the scene with Trueman driving an automobile.
+Because of her poor eyesight, the car had to be towed to the scene with Trueman driving an automobile.

 Peter Brocco spent some time with blind people to research his character Mr. Blakely

-This is your EverLovin’ Joey, a homebodie sayin’ hope you’re always in your happy home!
+This is your EverLovin’ Joey, a homebody sayin’ hope you’re always in your happy home!